heritage-happenings/heritage-happenings.github.io/nathaniel-thomas-coulson.md

 * https://archive.org/stream/bellsshallringac00bald/bellsshallringac00bald_djvu.txt

-> The Bells Shall Ring: An Account of the Chime Bells of Grace Cathedral San Francisco and how the Boyhood Dreams Of Dr. Nathanial T Coulson at Last came True by Rosa Lee Baldwin Hardcover – January 1, 1940
+> The Bells Shall Ring: An Account of the Chime Bells of Grace Cathedral San Francisco and how the Boyhood Dreams Of Dr. Nathaniel T Coulson at Last came True by Rosa Lee Baldwin Hardcover – January 1, 1940

 >Still we find our beloved character intent on joy for others; when in his eightieth year he presented to the folks on Pine Street, San Francisco, on June 18, 1934, a lovely sun-dial, installed on the spacious lawn with the following inscription: —
 >